yakhyo/gaze-estimation/README.md

 1. This project is built on top of [L2CS-Net](https://github.com/Ahmednull/L2CS-Net).
 Most of the code parts have been re-written for reproducibility and adaptability.
 Several additional backbones are provided with pre-trained weights.
 2. https://github.com/apple/ml-mobileone
-3. https://github.com/yakhyo/face-reidentification (used for inference, modified from [insightface](https://github.com/deepinsight/insightface))
+3. [uniface](https://github.com/yakhyo/uniface) - face detection library used for inference in `detect.py`.

 <!--
 ## Star History